freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/020_Getting_Started/+page.md

     would like to do.
   - **.../writer**: code that is able to write your user's [model units](/Background#models-and-model-units-4) in string format to a file.
-- **external**: the external Svelte components and the code to plug these into Freon.
+- **external**: any external Svelte components and the code to plug these into Freon.
 - **style**: All CSS and SCSS file for [styling Freon](/Documentation/Defining_an_Editor/Styling).
 - **starter.ts**: the startup code for the web editor
 - **logger.ts**: Code to turn logging on or off, used for debugging.